UCL/MPHY0026/doc/summerschool/registration_demo.rst

     source .tox/py37/bin/activate
     python sksurgeryfred.py data/brain512.png

 The first argument should point to a png image.
-We've supplied a MRI of a brain, but it other images are possible.
+We've supplied a MRI of a brain, but other images are possible.

 .. _fred_0:
 .. figure:: registration_demo/scikit-surgeryfred_0.png
   :width: 100%

-  SciKit-SurgeryFRED opens a window with two scenes, at left is the preoperative image (MRI) with a target point marked in red.
-At right is the intra-operative scene where only the patient outline is visible.
+  SciKit-SurgeryFRED opens a window with two scenes, on the left is the preoperative image (MRI) with a target point marked in red.
+On the right is the intra-operative scene where only the patient outline is visible.
 We will use fiducial based registration to locate the target point on the intraoperative scene.

 You can watch the SciKit-SurgeryFRED video: